-Please call the shop or follow the "Enquire," links below to contact us and arrange a viewing of any instruments which catch your eye!
+Please call the shop or follow the "Enquire," buttons below to contact us and arrange a viewing of any instruments which catch your eye!

 Archibald Sommerville Hill (b.
 1882 - d.
 1969)